DataBiosphere/data-explorer/README.md

 to see the browser during test run.
 - Run a single test: `npm run test:e2e -- -t "test name"`

+### Troubleshooting

+- Print Elasticsearch request and response Python object
+- Print Elasticsearch REST request and response.
+The REST request can be used with `curl`.

 ### Formatting

 `ui/` is formatted with [Prettier](https://prettier.io/). husky is used to automatically format files upon commit.